Suryanshu-Nabheet/Hack/README.md

 Both implementations maintain feature parity and produce equivalent results.

+---

-# Brute Force Attack Explained
+# Understanding Brute Force Attacks

 ## Overview

-This document illustrates how brute force attacks work - a systematic trial-and-error method used to decode encrypted data or gain unauthorized access by attempting all possible combinations.
+This section explains how brute force attacks work - a systematic trial-and-error method used to decode encrypted data or gain unauthorized access by attempting all possible combinations.

 ## Attack Flow Architecture